 Looking After Your General Health

 At Moatfield Surgery, we not only want to help you to manage your current health needs, but also to prevent further health problems developing.
-This is even more crucial during the COVID-19 pandemic and people may struggle to maintain healthy lifestyles and stay motivated.
+This remains crucial as we continue to live with the COVID-19 pandemic and people may struggle to maintain healthy lifestyles and stay motivated.

 Taking more exercise, having a healthier diet, achieving a healthy weight, stopping smoking and drinking less alcohol can improve your health and help prevent many long term conditions.